tuurno/whitepaper/README.md

 ## Tuurno Suite

-Tuurno is design with many features within the app that create a suite of different use cases.
+Tuurno boasts many features within the app that create a suite of different use cases.

 * TUMarket
 * TUBusiness